iainmckay/heliumd/README.md

 Continuing the `some-super-service` example in the previous section.
 Here we register 3 backends on 3 different ports.
 Only HTTP is supported.

 You can use a helper container such as [registrator](https://github.com/progrium/registrator/) to manage these automatically.
-[PR #53](https://github.com/progrium/registrator/pull/53) adds support for the Vulcand format the Heliumd uses, it will hopefully be merged in to master soon.
+[PR #53](https://github.com/progrium/registrator/pull/53) adds support for the Vulcand format that Heliumd uses, it will hopefully be merged in to master soon.

 ## SSL